Language

 Instant Results

-Conversions appear as you type, letting you quickly check multiple values.
-This speed is valuable when working through physics problems or analyzing data sets.
+Conversions appear as you type, valuable when working through problems or data sets.

 High Precision